gray42/psr7-skeleton/docs/domain.md

 > Q: Why would i change my UserRegistration class?<br>
 > A: Because I'm changing how I register a user<br>
 > A: And not because I'm changing how I assign a User to a Task.
 Because that's being handled by the UserTaskAssignment class.<br>

+### Repositories

+A distinction is actually made between collection-oriented and persistence-oriented repositories.
+In this case, we are talking about **persistence-oriented repositories**, since these are better suited for processing large amounts of data.

+A repository is the source of all the data your application needs.
+It serves as an interface between the domain layer (Domain services) and the data access layer (DAO).
+According to Martin Fowler, "A repository is another layer above the data mapping layer.
+It mediates between domain and data mapping layers (data mappers)".
+A repository improves code maintainability, testing and readability by separating `business logic` from `data access logic` and provides centrally managed and consistent access rules for a data source.
+Each public repository method represents a query.
+The return values represent the result set of a query and can be primitive/object or list (array) of them.
+Database transactions must be handled on a higher level (domain service) and not within a repository.

+Quick summary:

+* Communication with the database.
+* Place for the data access logic (query logic).
+* This is no place for the business logic!
+Use [domain services](#domain-services) for the complex business and domain logic.

 ### Value Objects